Salt Crusted Pork Belly

 I use a pastry brush, but a paper towel will work as well, just be gentle (it’s hot) and do your best.
 Some salt will remain, and this is part of the final flavor, you just don’t want large chunks left over on the pork or the pan.

-sliced roasted pork belly on a wooden cutting board
+a piece of pork belly roasted crisp and sliced on a wooden cutting board.

 Salt Crust Pork Belly